 The closures are being enforced through an Experimental Traffic Regulation Order through the council who have installed a mixture of planters and concrete blocks to close off the proposed areas.

-Currently, there is no committed end date of the temporary pedestrianisation of Bedford Place and Carlton Place apart from the 18 month Experimental Traffic Regulation Order restriction.
+We are pleased to hear that after a six month review the council has decided to continue with the pilot scheme until the end of summer 2021.
 The council will be working with local businesses as part of the evaluation and monitoring process to see how the space will be used in the winter months.
 As part of the Experimental Traffic Regulation Order restriction, the council is able to remove the scheme at any time within the 18 month period.
-The scheme is set to be reviewed six months from launch.
 FAQs can be found on the council’s website here.

 Animation and activation